stsnsn/ASTUR/README.md

 ## Features

-- Compute atomic/elemental stoichiometric constraints from protein FASTA files
+- Calculate elemental composition metrics (N-ARSC, C-ARSC, S-ARSC, AvgResMW) directly from protein FASTA files.
-- **Multiprocessing** for fast computation
+- Multiprocessing support for fast and scalable analysis of large genome sets.
-- Simple CLI tool: one command to run
+- Simple CLI tool: one command to run, easy to combine with UNIX tools via pipes.

 ---